 #6 'Ethics of Assistive Technologies'

-Sixth in a series of public discussion, the event will cover issues around ethical aspects of assistive products
+Sixth in a series of public discussion, this event will cover issues around ethical aspects of assistive products.

 About the event